YujiSODE/draw2Sample/README.md

 `/*Fri_Sep_09_2016_17:01:16_GMT+0900_(JST),Sampling interval:20,Size: W x H = 400 x 400 px*/`

 ![Sampling example with the standard normal distribution by script:stdNormDist_scriptOutputAll.jpg](./stdNormDist_scriptOutputAll.jpg)
 __Figure 2.
-Sampling example with the standard normal distribution by script.__
+Sampling example with the standard normal distribution by script.__ Blue and red lines show a graph
+of the standard normal distribution by script and a recognized distribution respectively.

 ###1-sample t-test
 The sampled size by "draw2Sample.js": `<Sample size:2527>`